Mecasermin (By injection)

 - Do not use the medicine if it looks cloudy or has particles in it.

-- It is best to give this medicine within 20 minutes before or after eating a meal or snack.
-Never let your child skip a meal once your child received this medicine.
+- Give this medicine within 20 minutes before or after your child eats a meal or snack.
+Never let your child skip a meal once he has received this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-You may keep the opened vial in the refrigerator.
-Use it within 30 days after opening.
-Throw away any unused medicine after 30 days.
-Do not freeze the solution and protect it from direct heat and light.
+Protect from direct heat and light.
+Use a vial within 30 days after opening.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.